Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While painted screens are a great alternative to a traditional fabric screen, they will not have the same quality.
 Even though you could achieve a 100-inch screen with paint, the typical wall will not have the consistent surface necessary to achieve the ultimate viewing experience.
 In addition, screen innovations allow for wider viewing angles and a more accurate color than reflective paint.

-In the correct environment, a white screen will create a much brighter image than any screen paint.
+A white screen will create a much brighter image in the correct environment than any screen paint.
 That said, if you use darker colors, like grey or black screen paint, you can achieve similar results to a cheaper screen.

 Your price range depends on the scope of whichever route you choose.
-If you choose the expensive option for a screen or projection paint, you will get solid results.
+If you choose the expensive screen or projection paint option, you will get solid results.
 That said, using a couple of coats of premium projector paint will usually cost less than purchasing a premium projector screen.

 Always let the coats of paint dry before touching your projection wall.
 Fingerprints, dust, or dirt will degrade your image if they settle in the paint before it dries.